-Membership in IMSAC is $100 annually and is open only to bureau approved schools in California that are not on the RED LIST on CAMTC website, and that have massage as their primary focus.
+Membership in IMSAC is $100 annually and is open only to BPPE and CAMTC Approved Schools in California, and that have massage as their primary focus.
+Applications from schools on the CAMTC Pending list will be reviewed by BOD.
 If interested please feel free to download a membership application.

 2940 Webster St Oakland, CA 94609